jakecernet/YT_Downloader/README.md

 -   Run the command: `pip install -r requirements.txt` to install the libraries
 -   Run the command: `python main-simple.py`
 -   Do the same steps as in the Windows version

+# Building your own executable

+If you want to build your own executable, you can use PyInstaller.
+To do this, follow these steps:

+1. Install PyInstaller: `pip install pyinstaller`
+2. Run the command: `pyinstaller --onefile main.py` or `pyinstaller --onefile main-simple-audio.py` or `pyinstaller --onefile main-simple-video.py` to build the executable file.
+The executable file will be created in the `dist` folder.
+3. You can now run the executable file without needing to install Python or any libraries (although FFmpeg must be installed and added to PATH).